 Swimming is, in itself, a great arm exercise.
-So if you’re inclined, swim a few laps two or three times a week and you’ll love what it does for you.
-All strokes offer something unique and a variety is great for well-rounded tone.
-Don’t be afraid to take a lesson.
-I’ve had clients who made their splash, due to an injury that forced them into the pool to stay active.
+So if you’re inclined, swim a few laps two or three times a week, and you’ll love the results that you see.
+Keep in mind that all strokes offer something unique and a variety is great for a well-rounded tone.
+Also, don’t be afraid to take a lesson.
+I’ve had clients who made their splash because of an injury that forced them into the pool to stay active.
 After the injury, they loved it so much they kept the pool in their routine.
 Even clients who initially didn’t want to put their faces in the water have become regular swimmers for the first time after 50.

-Do each of the three arm exercises 15 times.
+Do each of the arm exercises 15 times.
 Experiment with speed.
-You want to find the Goldilocks speed where you have control and definitely know what muscles you’re working by the end of the set.
+You want to find the Goldilocks speed where you have control and can definitely feel which muscles you’re working by the end of the set.

-Similar to any other resistance training exercise, take a day of rest between doing these upper arm-toning exercises.
+Similar to any other resistance training exercise, take a day of rest between doing these upper arm-toning water exercises.
 Aim for a frequency of two or three times a week for best results.
-Alternatively, on a day you skip the weights in favor of a dip, now there’s no need to skip your upper body conditioning.
-Water exercise is an excellent substitute for a land workout.
+Alternatively, on a day where you skip the weight room in favor of a dip in the pool, now there’s no need to skip your upper body conditioning because water exercise is an excellent substitute for a land workout.

-In case you’re thinking you want to focus on the front of those upper arms too, there’s a trick to working biceps in the water.
+In case you think you want to focus on the front of those upper arms, too, there’s a trick to working biceps in the water.
 If you try to mimic a bicep curl you’d do on land with a buoy weight (dumbbell-shaped styrofoam), you’ll get less resistance than you would on land.

 Do each of these exercises 15 times.
-Be cautious with the long arm flexion because there is a more potential for shoulder stress.
+Be cautious with the straight-arm flexion because there is more potential for shoulder stress.
 To avoid aggravating your shoulders, keep the resistance on the lighter side by slowing your speed slightly or using your flat palms before you try the gloves or weights.
-Do these on the same day as the triceps set and then rest at least a day before repeating or hitting the weight room.
+Do these on the same day as the triceps set, and then rest at least a day before repeating or hitting the weight room.

 You’re now officially ready to join the armed and dangerously toned club.